Jesusdhlo/Final-Project-Data-Mining-Course/README.md

-# Final Project Data Mining Course - recommender systems
+# Final Project Data Mining Course - Recommender Systems
  Two types of recommender systems were reviewed with their respective applications.